bseymour/bseymour.github.io/_posts/2016-11-08-Jekyll-Responsive-Images-without-plugins.md

 ![icloud results](/images/posts/NaBloPoMo8-icloud.jpg)

 These can then be uploaded to my repo using Git2Go as we saw in an earlier post.
-One current limitation of iOS in this is that you cannot multi-select and bulk upload, but have to manually select each image in Git2Go
+One current limitation of iOS in this is that you cannot multi-select and bulk upload, but have to manually select each image in Git2Go.

 # 2: Generating image embed code using srcset
 Standard markdown gives us a simple way to add images, but in order to add more complex embed code for our responsive images, we're going to need to mix some HTML within our markdown (which is a standard supported approach, and one of the strengths of markdown).

-If you are unfamiliar with implementing responsive images, you can find more details at [http://responsiveimag.es/](http://responsiveimag.es/) or the ebook I wrote last year: [Practical Responsive Images](http://responsiveimag.es/).
+If you are unfamiliar with implementing responsive images, you can find more details at [http://responsiveimag.es/](http://responsiveimag.es/) or -cough-  the ebook I wrote last year: [Practical Responsive Images](http://responsiveimag.es/).

 The update elements to the img tag is a srcset attribute, which contains a comma separated list of 'image candidates' and an associated 'w-descriptor' for each image variant, which indicates to the User Agent (browser) the width of that image, such that the User Agent can then use device pixel density and viewport width to select the most appropriate of the images to load.
 (The src= must still be included and so we have a fallback for non-supporting browsers).
 Here is an example: